Bharat9848/notes/os.md

  - swap space/ virtual memory : In case of less amount of RAM to load a new process, OS put an existent memory pages to disk.
 For memory pages a part of disk is allocated called swap space.
 It is tradeoff between OS killing a process and perfromance penality.
 Lot of server software turn off the this feature as it causes performance penality.
  - disk cache: It is part of RAM which caches disk pages.
 Its process agnostic as any process can avail the disk pages irrespective of process which loads those pages.
 It is very helpful in cases where some producer and consumer process are sharing resources.
  - Throttling of resource to rogue process
+ - **Virtual memory**: Process is put under the illusion that it has a single memory space form 0 to Max required.
+It helps in memory allocation.

+## Process scheduling
+ - NICE value
+ - multilevel feedback queues
 ## Throttling
  - Namespaces:
  - control group: